 - All payments for court time will be cashless.
 Payment can be made online or through e-transfer using firstname.lastname@example.org

 NOTE: if you are paying via e-transfer it is assumed that you have read, and agree with Niagara Academy of Tennis Protocols as outlined in this document.

-- All payments for registered programs must be done online via e-transfer email@example.com
+- All payments for registered programs must be done online or via e-transfer using email@example.com

 - Washrooms will be available in the main lobby.
 NOTE: When we are in “Lockdown”, NO washroom facility or locker room will be available.

 - Showers will not be permitted at this time.